Thai PM warns on prices as flood fears grip Bangkok

 "There's no need to invoke the Emergency Act because everybody is now helping.
 Soldiers are in the field.
 If we enforced the Emergency Act, it might scare away investors and tourists," she said.

-Among its 198 factories are a Nikon Corp digital SLR production site and an assembly plant of Honda Motor Co Ltd. Honda said on Wednesday its factory, shuttered since October 4, would remain closed until October 14 at the earliest.
+Among its 198 factories are a Nikon Corp (7731.T) digital SLR production site and an assembly plant of Honda Motor Co Ltd (7267.T).
+Honda said on Wednesday that its factory, shuttered since October 4, would remain closed until October 14 at the earliest.

-KCE Electronics Pcl said it had halted operations at Hi-Tech because power had been lost.
+KCE Electronics Pcl (KCE.BK) said shortly before it had halted operations at the Hi-Tech park because power had been lost.
 Its shares fell nearly 10 percent.

+About 1.55 million hectares (3.82 million acres) of agricultural land has suffered from flooding, the disaster department said.

+Thailand is the world's biggest rice exporter and farmers were supposed to be starting the main harvest early this month.
+The government has cut its estimate of the crop to 21 million tonnes from 25 million because of the flooding.

 Because of the damage to farming and the disruption to industry, the Finance Ministry has cut its economic growth forecast for this year to 3.7 percent from 4.0 percent.

-(Additional reporting by Ploy Ten Kate, Viparat Jantraprap, Pracha Hariraksapitak, Kochakorn Boonlai; and Panarat Thepgumpanat in Bangkok; and Tokyo bureau; Writing by Alan Raybould; Editing by Sanjeev Miglani)
+(Additional reporting by Ploy Ten Kate, Viparat Jantraprap, Pracha Hariraksapitak, Kochakorn Boonlai; and Panarat Thepgumpanat in Bangkok; and Tokyo bureau; Writing by Alan Raybould; Editing by Robert Birsel)